Multi-agent Systems

 In collaborative robotics for search-and-rescue operations and welfare support, agents must often meet to exchange items or perform joint tasks.
 This rendezvous problem is challenging in cluttered environments, where the goal is to find an optimal meeting spot that minimizes travel distance or time while navigating around obstacles.
 Our work employs geometric algorithms to compute this optimal location, such as a “gathering point” that minimizes the maximum path any robot travels or a “time-optimal” point for heterogeneous robots with differing speeds.
 Our research also addresses variants including navigation around both static and dynamic obstacles and rendezvous using only limited communication like IR beacons.

-Multi-agent Collaborative Construction
+Multi-agent Collaborative Construction (MACC)

 To enable large-scale robotic construction in hazardous settings like space or disaster sites, teams of agents must build complex structures from simple blocks.
 This problem is challenging because robots must build and later remove temporary scaffolding to access higher locations, creating an intractable long-horizon planning problem for large structures.
 Our work introduces novel decomposition and hierarchical techniques, first planning abstractly before calculating detailed robot paths.
 These planners are designed for efficiency, achieving up to a 100x speedup in simulation over previous optimal methods, making them viable for future implementation on physical robotic platforms.